mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/18_load_task_requested_entities_regular_mode.md

 # TDM Load Task - Regular Mode - Requested Entities Tab

-This tab defines the selection method to define the subset of entities of the task.
-See example below:
+This tab is used is used to define a subset of entities for a task.

 ![requested entities](images/load_requested_entities_tab_regular.png)